bobbygajbhiye/azure_mlops/README.md

   <h1 align="center">Azure MLOps CI/CD Pipeline Implementation</h1>
 </div>

-This repository is dedicated to sharing insights and challenges faced in implementing an MLOps CI/CD pipeline using Azure.
-From training a simple machine learning model to deploying it production-ready using Azure MLOps principles, the journey entails numerous steps, each with its own set of challenges.
-This documentation aims to serve as a detailed guide, shedding light on each step involved in the pipeline and the issues faced during implementation.
+Recently, I deployed a machine learning model into Production using Azure CI CD pipeline.
+I observed that training a model and deploying it using mlops are two different things.
+Mlops seems easy but a lot of issues are being faced while implementing it and detailed step by step knowledge base is also unavailable.
+To share the knowledge and details about the issues I faced, I am sharing the whole python code to train a sample machine learning model and deploy it using azure mlops CI CD pipeline in this repository.

 <br />
 <div align="center">
   <h2 align="center">Getting Started</h1>
 </div>
-Deploying machine learning models to production can be complex and fraught with challenges.
-Recognizing the scarcity of detailed, step-by-step guides, this repository offers comprehensive insights into each process step.
 Below, you'll find a summary of the steps I followed, accompanied by short descriptions to provide context and guidance.

 1. Get Free Trial Azure Subscription<br />
 Start by signing up for a free trial Azure subscription to access Azure services.
 It's an essential first step to utilize Microsoft's cloud resources for deploying machine learning models.